underthecurve/underthecurve.github.io/_posts/2016-10-24-magazine-pres-endorse.md

 **> Loveland Magazine\***<br>
 [*back to list of titles*](#Top)

-The Ohio-based magazine's editor David Miller was inspired by The Atlantic's Clinton endorsement to publish an anti-endorsement -- its first -- against  Trump on October 10, 2016.
+The Ohio-based magazine's editor, David Miller, was inspired by The Atlantic's Clinton endorsement to publish an anti-endorsement -- its first -- against  Trump on October 10, 2016.

 [**2016**](http://lovelandmagazine.com/we-endorse-this-endorsement-against-donald-trump/) (anti-Trump): "I don’t believe newspapers should tell people who or what to vote for ....
-However, when It came across my desktop that The Atlantic was making only their third endorsement of a presidential candidate since 1860, I decided to suspend my self–righteousness.
+However, when it came across my desktop that The Atlantic was making only their third endorsement of a presidential candidate since 1860, I decided to suspend my self–righteousness.
 The Atlantic says what I want to say about Donald Trump, but with eloquence that I cannot muster."

 <a id = "Reader"></a>
 **> The Reader\***<br>